zhiweiwang1997/zhiweiwang1997.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Zhi-wei Wang currently works as a Ph.D. student at the School of Civil Engineering, Southeast University (China).
-My research interest focuses on determining the joint design values of wind and thermal actions on long-span cable-stayed bridges, including:
+Zhi-wei Wang (王志伟) is currently a Ph.D. student at School of Civil Engineering, Southeast University (China).
+His research interest focuses on:

-- joint distribution of wind speed, wind direction, and temperature;
+- **Joint probability distribution modeling using Copula**

-- reliability analysis of cable-stayed bridges;
+- **Design load combinations of wind and temperature actions for long-span bridges using reliability-based environmental contours**

-- environmental contours method; and
+- **Deep learning techniques used in structural health monitoring (SHM) of bridges**

-- wind and temperature prediction based on machine learning.
+- **Reliability analysis of cable-stayed bridges**

 # 🔥 News
 - *2023.05*: &nbsp;🎉🎉 A paper submitted to *Computers & Structures* was accepted.